postsi/ESPHomeDesigner/README.md

 ## License

-Made with love, free and Open Source under the GPL 3.0 license.
+Made with love ❤️ - free and Open Source under the GPL 3.0 license.
 Share the love!